Raoul Wallenberg: Honorary citizenship

 One of Tom Lantos' first acts as a representative in Congress was to recognize Wallenberg as an honorary American citizen.
 After being told by President Carter that the Soviet Union would not answer questions to America about a non-American citizen, Lantos worked with Senator Moynihan to pass a bill recognizing Wallenberg as such.
 The effort grew as 60 Minutes aired a piece on Wallenberg while the resolution was moving through Congress.
 Newly elected President Ronald Reagan watched the program and joined Lantos and Moynihan in pushing for the resolution to pass.
-It eventually passed by a 396–2 vote and was quickly signed into law by Reagan, making Wallenberg the second honorary American citizen in history after Winston Churchill by an Act of Congress.
+It eventually passed by a 396–2 vote and was quickly signed into law by Reagan, making Wallenberg the second person in history (Winston Churchill being the first) to be made an honorary American citizen by an act of Congress.

-With his citizenship now granted, the Wallenberg family successfully sued the Soviet Union in 1984 over his disappearance for $39 million, or $1 million per year that Wallenberg's fate has been unknown.
+With his citizenship now granted, the Wallenberg family successfully sued the Soviet Union in 1984 in an American Federal District Court over his disappearance for $39 million, or $1 million per year that Wallenberg's fate has been unknown.
 However, the Soviet Union ignored the suit and did not pay any of the damages awarded by the judge.
 They also did not offer any information into his disappearance.